 For some reason the middleweight division is also home to an inordinate amount of controversial and tragic characters.
 It’s as if so many of these medium-sized men were doomed to make history in the wrong ways.

-Despite clearly carving a niche among the greatest fighters the sport has ever seen, Harry Greb was known for his between-fight reveling.
+Despite clearly carving a niche among the greatest fighters in boxing history, Harry Greb also became known for his between-fight reveling.
 Greb was a boxing god in the 1920s, a decade when boxing surely became religion.
 In 1926 Greb met an early end following what should have been a routine surgery.
 It rocked boxing to its core.

 The following year, Greb’s conqueror Tiger Flowers similarly died following a routine surgery.
-Dubbed “The Georgia Deacon,” Flowers was a deeply religious character and at 34 was gearing up to make a final stab at a world title.
-But he’s not where this apparent curse began.
+Dubbed “The Georgia Deacon,” Flowers was a deeply religious character and, at 34, was gearing up to make a final stab at recapturing a world title.
+But neither of them is where this apparent curse began.

-Decades earlier a fighter called Charles “Kid” McCoy held the middleweight title and became known for various antics and tricks, even if some of his reputation was puffed up.
+Decades earlier, a fighter named Charles “Kid” McCoy held the middleweight title and became known for various antics and tricks, even if some of his reputation was puffed up.
 What he got into after his career ended, however, wasn’t hyperbole.
 In 1924 McCoy was convicted of murder, robbery and more before taking his own life in 1940.

-To listen to these stories of Doomed Middleweights and much more, find (and rate) Knuckles and Gloves Boxing Radio on iTunes, or click here.
-Or listen via the app below.
+Listen to these stories of Doomed Middleweights and more by subscribing to Knuckles and Gloves Boxing Radio on your favorite podcast app, or click here to listen in a web browser.
+Or, if you prefer, listen via the app below.